 Signs and road markings will be used to mark the start and finish of the cycle lane.
-At certain points the cycle lane will be omitted to accommodate bus stops, vehicular access into properties and across key junctions.
+At certain points the cycle lane may be omitted to accommodate pedestrian crossings, vehicular access into properties and across key junctions.
 At these points the carriageway will be marked with cycle logos advising motorists of the presence of cyclists.